CELEBRATE JUNETEENTH

 Juneteenth, or Freedom Day, commemorates the emancipation of enslaved African Americans on June 19, 1865.
 In Mankato, we celebrate this day by honoring our community’s rich history of activism and the ongoing struggle for racial justice.
 Each year, we gather to reflect on the legacy of those who fought for freedom and to reaffirm our commitment to building an equitable future for all.
+This year’s theme is Rooted in History, Rising Together.

 Save the date for the 9th Annual Greater Mankato Juneteenth Celebration on Friday, June 19th at the Civic Center Plaza Front Lawn, from 3:00-6:00pm.
-This year’s theme is Rooted in History, Rising Together.
+We will have the annual Freedom Walk at 2:30pm starting at the Shared Spaces Building (127 S. 2nd St.) and ending at the event site.

 Black-Owned Business Expo